Challenge Raiding Group (T2+)

 We aim for a group size of ~15-16.
 This allows us some flexibility for absences, etc. while still giving us a solid amount of cohesion.
 We maintain a "sit list" to manage the roster week-to-week (see below).

-The Challenge Raiding Group night is Monday from 8-10:30 PM EST (server), with Wednesday acting as a spillover night if needed.
+The Challenge Raiding Group day is Saturday at 3-5pm, with Wednesday acting as a spillover night if needed.

 The raiding group leadership is as follows: